LuisNavarroSanchez/QY/README.md

 - The information about depth, quality and number of mismatches per position can be visualized by launching a shiny app.

+All the files will be saved in a folder named 'results'.

 ### Requirements:
 - R, Rstudio (libraries knitr, ggplot2, egg, plotly and shiny).